mui/toolpad/docs/data/toolpad/concepts/building-ui.md

 ## Using components

+Each component has a set of properties that you can tweak in the **inspector panel** on the right.
+To view the page structure, and select or rename components, use the **page hierarchy explorer** on the bottom-left.

+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/building-ui/canvas-1.png", "alt": "Toolpad panels", "caption": "Inspector panel and page hierarchy explorer" }}

+Below are the step-by-step instructions on adding, moving, deleting and resizing a component in Toolpad:

 1. Open the component library and drag a component over the canvas.
 2. The canvas will highlight the location where the component can be dropped.
 Release the mouse to drop it.
 3. To select a component, click on it either in the canvas or in the page hierarchy explorer.
 An overlay indicates the selected component.